developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/api/personalshopper/CradleResults/index.md

 product: EMDK For Xamarin
 productversion: '5.0'
 ---
-Defines all the error codes the cradle API returns.
+Defines all error codes returned by the cradle API.

 **Type** - Java.Lang.Enum